ihopes0/password_generator_project/README.md

 3) Decide countinue or not
 4) Check your password(s) in the file

-I will improve that code later on, also I wanna make some user-friendly interface for it, so it can be a real project.
+I will improve this code later on, also I wanna make some user-friendly interface for it, so it can be a real project.